-Ashley Seewer Ashley Seewer originates from St. Marys Ohio, and now resides in Wilmington with her wonderful husband, Aaron, and their three beautiful children Ava (5), Anslee (3) and Anden (3).
-Ashley received her Bachelors Degree in Spanish Education from Bowling Green State University, and she currently teaches Spanish at Clinton-Massie High School.
-She also serves as the Varsity Football Cheerleading Coach as well.
+Ashley Seewer originates from St. Marys Ohio, and now resides in Wilmington with her husband, Aaron, and their four children Ava, Anslee, Anden and Arlington.
+Ashley received her Bachelor's Degree in Spanish Education from Bowling Green State University, and she currently teaches Spanish at Clinton-Massie High School.
+She also serves as the Varsity Football Cheerleading Coach, too.
 Ashley began dancing at age 5 and spent over 10 years competing.
 She has training in jazz, lyrical, tap and ballet.
 Ashley began her teaching career in 2000, and joined WPAS in 2006.
 Ashley feels that it is such a blessing to see the excitement that the dancers bring to class each week and has loved watching them grow over the years.
-Ashley will be teaching competition teams this year.
+Ashley will be teaching competition teams and creative movement this year.

 Cassie Smith began dancing at age 3 with the Dance Loft.
 She then began dancing with Wilmington Performing Arts Studio at age 6, in its first year of business.
 During the next 12 years Cassie studied ballet, pointe, jazz, lyrical, and contemporary.
 She has many years of experience dancing in recreational classes, as well as participating with the competition teams.
 Throughout her time as a student at WPAS, Cassie also held the roles of assistant teacher and student teacher.
 She continued her dance career as a dancer on the Miami University Shakerettes Dance Team, before transferring to Wright State University where she received her Bachelor's and Master's Degrees in Middle Childhood Education.
-Cassie is now a 4th grade teacher in Franklin City Schools.
+Cassie is now a 4th grade teacher at Lebanon City Schools.
 She has also participated in many other musical avenues including studies in piano, voice, flute, and piccolo, as well as taking part in musicals, plays, choirs, and bands.
 Cassie hopes to bring the love of music and dance to the students of Wilmington Performing Arts Studio and is excited for the opportunities that this year holds!